Open Government Unit

 Public Records Training

-The Open Government Unit educates the public and government about the intricacies of Ohio’s Sunshine Laws.
+The Open Government Unit provides the public and government officials with resources and trainings about the intricacies of Ohio’s Sunshine Laws.

 The Open Government Unit offers Certified Public Records Trainings, which are required for all elected officials.
 These trainings also provide private citizens the opportunity to learn more about their rights and the obligations of public offices to maintain open government.